Alden Advertiser

 The Alden Advertiser is an American, English language newspaper serving Alden, Marilla, Darien and the surrounding communities of Erie County in New York.
+It paused publication on February 1, 2025.
+They are accepting serious inquiries regarding the purchase of the weekly newspaper.

 Founded in 1914 as a weekly, the paper has a circulation of approximately 3,400.
 Leonard A. Weisbeck Jr. is the owner and editor of the paper.

 History

 The paper was founded as a weekly by J. Childs.
 In 1917 the paper was bought by Leo Whitney, formerly of the Record.
 Whitney would run it until 1929.

 In 1932 Joseph A Weisbeck took ownership of the paper.
 He died in 1962 and turned the paper over to his son Leonard.
 Weisbeck is former head of the Western New York Publishers Association.